Hallilogod/KernelToys/README.md

 but you quickly have to revert the changes after writing 0 because otherwise the system will crash). drv64.dll contains the vulnerable drivers.

-**I DID NOT MAKE KDU, ALL CREDITS GO TO https://github.com/hfiref0x/KDU**
+**I DID NOT MAKE KDU.EXE OR DRV64.DLL!
+CREDITS GO TO https://github.com/hfiref0x/KDU**

 Luckily, Microsoft prefers to add more fancy useless stuff to Windows 11 instead of fixing vulnerable drivers, and this is why this mostly works (they fixed some of the drivers but not all of them).

-kerneltoys has two switches you can use to start and stop the driver (startdriver and stopdriver, aliases: sa and so), startdriver will run "kdu -prv %d -dse 0" where -prv %d will select the provider, %d is a number and it will try multiple numbers in case one doesnt work (for each number it tries a different driver, in case one doesnt work. a different one might work) and -dse 0 tells kdu to write 0 to the dse flags in kernel memory, then create a service for the driver, start it and then write back the old dse flags (important, if writing back the old flags fails for some reason while the first time it worked then your system will probably bluescreen in the next few minutes if you dont quickly write back the old flags).
+Kerneltoys has two switches you can use to start and stop the driver: startdriver and stopdriver (aliases: sa and so), startdriver will run "kdu -prv %d -dse 0" where -prv %d will select the provider, %d is a number and it will try multiple numbers in case one doesnt work
+(for each number it tries a different driver, in case one doesnt work, a different one might work) and -dse 0 tells kdu to write 0 to the dse flags in kernel memory.
+Then it creates a service for the driver, starts it and then writes back the old dse flags (important!
+If writing back the old flags fails for some reason while the first time it worked then your system will probably bluescreen in the next few minutes if you don't quickly write back the old flags).
 The stopdriver option simply stops the driver and deletes the service.

-there is a VERY SMALL chance that your system will crash when starting the driver, this is because Ci.dll validates memory areas every few minutes (idk if it is 100% like that but Ci.dll WILL crash the system if the flags are 0 for too long) and if it sees the DSE flags being at 0 it will crash the system, if Ci checks the flags in the small time period between writing 0 and writing the old flags it will crash the system, this is VERY RARE and only happened to me ONCE, but it is possible so if you get a bluescreen from Ci.dll when starting the driver dont worry, just try again
+There is a VERY SMALL chance that your system will crash when starting the driver (CRITICAL_STRUCTURE_CORRUPTION Ci.dll), this is because the driver signature enforcement is implemented in Ci.dll.
+The system WILL crash if the dse flags are 0 for too long, a value of 0 seems to be recognized as corrupted.
+This is VERY RARE and only happened to me like ONCE, but it is possible.

+So if you get a bluescreen from Ci.dll CRITICAL_STRUCTURE_CORRUPTION when starting the driver don't worry, just try again, if it keeps happening then something is going terribly wrong and you probably have to jump to manual driver setup.

 not every tool in kerneltoys really uses the kernel driver, tools listed under the "User Options" section (when running kerneltoys.exe without arguments) are implemented in kerneltoys.exe only and dont require the driver to be started.